kaynzhel/mars-rover-tech-challenge/README.md

-# mars-rover-tech-challenge
+# [WORK-IN-PROGRESS] mars-rover-tech-challenge
-A Phyton3 solution for Google's mars rover tech challenge.
+* A Phyton3 solution for Google's mars rover tech challenge.

+## Notes
+* Solution is sufficient, wherein a user can manually test it.

+## TODO
+* Create a suite of test cases.
+* Potentially refactor solution code for readability and general code improvement.
+* Potentially add more features to mimic real-world problems like obstructions.